PH-OÖ

 Course program for international students summer semester

-Please note that all courses marked with "IKS" are courses organised by the Institute for International Cooperation and Studyprograms.
+Please note that all courses marked with "CFI" are courses organised by the “Centre for Internationalisation”.
 We recommend to take those courses to avoid course time collisions.
-It's also guaranteed that those courses are in English language only!
+It's also guaranteed that those courses are suitable for Non German speakers!

 Introductory week (IKS) - 1 ECTS